michaelgiebelhausen/hello-world/README.md

 # hello-world
-As per the github training exercise, this is a read-me file.
+This is a read-me file.
 That I will be editing
 This software does nothing.
 ...but it does let me practice with github.